-- Providers previously under contract in 2022 need not respond to this RFP. - Providers with reach into the communities of the West End/Sheraden area, NorthSide, Upper Mon Valley (Homestead, Braddock Hills, Wilkinsburg, etc.), Penn Hills and South Pittsburgh will be prioritized.
+- Providers previously under contract in 2023 need not respond to this RFP. - Providers with reach into the communities of the West End/Sheraden area, NorthSide, Upper Mon Valley (Homestead, Braddock Hills, Wilkinsburg, etc), Penn Hills and South Pittsburgh will be prioritized.

-Contracts will be awarded for a single term beginning March 01, 2023 and concluding August 31, 2023.
-At its discretion and given the availability of funds, Partner4Work may choose to exercise up to three additional option years of funding for successful programs.
+Contracts will be awarded for a single term beginning March 01, 2024 and concluding August 31, 2024.
+At its discretion and given the availability of funds.